verticlabs/html-boilerplate/docs/guideline-css.md

 All code is divided into one of three sections: __Base__, __Layout__ and __Module__, as inspired by SMACSS.

 All our CSS is written as modular CSS.
-The only exception from this rule is __Base__ styles, e.g. styles that control the base behaviour of the document, such as reset styles and base styling of common elements such as HTML, BODY and A tags.
+The only exception from this rule is __Base__ styles, e.g. styles that control the base behaviour of the document, such as reset styles and base styling of common elements such as `html`, `body` and `a` tags.

 __Layout__ holds very high-level modules with very limited styling, such as site-centering wrappers.